hcach90/web-demo/README.md

-Use to deploy web application
+Use to deploy Angular application